JBS1776/Chess/README.md

 # Update March 15 2021

-Included a hard level AI that will capture a piece when it can and otherwise performs a random move.
+Included a hard level AI that will capture a piece when it can (and isn't enpassant capture) and otherwise performs a random move.
 More difficult AIs will be worked on in future updates.

 # Update March 7 2021